RVDavis/RVDavis.github.io/cv.md

 2015: **Birkbeck, University of London** Travel grant for conference: £500.

-### Conference presentations and invited talks
+### Selected conference presentations and invited talks (since 2019)

-2020: Autism and Bilingualism, and cognitive development: Invited Speaker, Mathematics MSc Seminar series, _University of Edinburgh_.
+**2020:** Autism and Bilingualism, and cognitive development: Invited Speaker, Mathematics MSc Seminar series, _University of Edinburgh_.

-2020: Measuring social cognition in children with learning difficulties - Invited speaker at Psycholinguistics Workshop, _Middle East Technical University_, Turkey. *
+**2020:** Measuring social cognition in children with learning difficulties - Invited speaker at Psycholinguistics Workshop, _Middle East Technical University_,Turkey. *

-2020: Understanding social cognition in autistic children, _International Society_ _for Autism Research_.
+**2020:** Understanding social cognition in autistic children, _International Society_ _for Autism Research_.
 Selected for poster presentation *

-2020: _Meeting in Language and Autism (MOLA)_ Selected for oral presentation *
+**2020**: _Meeting in Language and Autism (MOLA)_ Selected for oral presentation *

-2019: Literature Reviews and Methods, 101: Invited speaker, Nuts and Bolts of research, _University of Edinburgh_.
+**2019**: Literature Reviews and Methods, 101: Invited speaker, Nuts and Bolts of research, _University of Edinburgh_.

-2019: Autism and Bilingualism: Poster presentation at _Salvesen Mindroom Research Centre_ Inaugural lecture.
+**2019**: Autism and Bilingualism: Poster presentation at _Salvesen Mindroom Research Centre_ Inaugural lecture.

-2019: Charting the impact of bilingualism on social development for children with and without autism.
+**2019:** Charting the impact of bilingualism on social development for children with and without autism.
 Oral presentation, _Flux conference_, New York.

-2019: Charting the impact of bilingualism on social development for children with and without autism.
+**2019:** Charting the impact of bilingualism on social development for children with and without autism.
 Poster Presentation, _Autism Europe_, Nice.

-2019: Autism and Bilingualism workshop, in association with _McGill University_, Montreal, Canada.
+**2019:** Autism and Bilingualism workshop, in association with _McGill University_, Montreal, Canada.
 Invited expert panel member for stakeholder workshop.

-2019: Charting the Impact of Bilingualism on Social and Communicative Development in Autistic Children.
+**2019:** Charting the Impact of Bilingualism on Social and Communicative Development in Autistic Children.
 Poster Presentation, _International Society for_ _Autism Research_, Toronto, Canada.

-2019: Bilingualism Matters annual conference, Edinburgh – Invited speaker 2019: Autism and Bilingualism.
+**2019:** Bilingualism Matters annual conference, Edinburgh – Invited speaker **2019**: Autism and Bilingualism.
 Invited speaker, _Institute of Education_.
 London.

-2018: Cerebral Lateralization and the Left Cradling Bias in ASD.
-Poster presentation, _International Society for Autism Research_, Rotterdam, Netherlands.

-2018: Cerebral Lateralisation and the Left Cradling Bias in ASD, Poster presentation, _British Psychological Society_ annual conference.

-2017: Neuroimaging and Computational Modelling in Psychology.
-Invited speaker, _Birkbeck, University of London_.

-2017: Cerebral Lateralization and the Left Cradling Bias in ASD.
-Invited speaker, _Developmental cognition lab, Birkbeck, University of London_.

-2017: Phenotypic Variability in Infants with Familial Risk of ASD.
-Poster presentation at the _Lancaster Child Development Conference_.

-2017: Cerebral Lateralization and the Left Cradling Bias in ASD.
-Poster presentation at the _British Psychological Society Annual Conference_.

-2017: Phenotypic Variability in Infants with Familial Risk of ASD.
-Oral presentation at the _Cold Spring Harbor Autism Spectrum Disorders Workshop_.

-2016: Predicting Clinical Outcomes of Autism from At-Risk Infants.
-Poster competition at the _Bloomsbury Colleges Symposium_ – won first prize overall.

-2016: The Over-Pruning Hypothesis of Autism. _Oral presentation Computational_ _Psychiatry Course, University College London_.

-2015: Neural Noise workshop.
-Invited Panellist and speaker, _University of_ _London_.

-2015: Understanding intervention in ASD using computational models.
-Presentation, _British Psychological Society Annual Conference_.

-2015: Research within neurodevelopmental disorders; past, present and future.
-Speaker, _DNL lab, Birkbeck, University of London_.

-2014: Modelling Developmental Trajectories in Autism.
-Poster competition, _Bloomsbury Colleges Symposium, Institute of Education_.

-2013: Modelling Developmental Trajectories in Autism: Combining Clinical and Computational Approaches.
-Speaker, _DNL lab, Birkbeck, University of London_.

-2013: Attention & Learning Workshop – oral presentation, _Birkbeck, University of_ _London_.

 \* _Delayed due to Covid-19, but will be presenting at a later date._

-### Public Engagement
+### Selected Public Engagement Activities

-2020: Autism and Bilingualism.
+**2020:** Autism and Bilingualism.
 Selected for _Pint of Science, Edinburgh_ (delayed until November).

-2020: Selected to contribute as part of an expert panel on the production of a bilingual measure for researchers (in addition, will be co-author on journal article).
+**2020:** Selected to contribute as part of an expert panel on the production of a bilingual measure for researchers (in addition, will be co-author on journal article).

-2019: Statistics for non-researchers: _Invited one-day course leader (also_
+**2019:** Statistics for non-researchers: _Invited one-day course leader (also_ designed the course)
-_designed the course)_

-2019: Autism and Development. _Invited Speaker, Phoenix School network_, London.
+**2019:** Autism and Development. _Invited Speaker, Phoenix School network_, London.

-2019: Autism and Development, _Invited speaker, Signet Training Programme_, London.
+**2019:** Autism and Development, _Invited speaker, Signet Training Programme_, London.

-2019: Autism and Bilingualism. _Invited Speaker, Bigland Green Primary School_, London.
+**2019**: Autism and Bilingualism. _Invited Speaker, Bigland Green Primary School_, London.

-2019: Organised Research party for participants of Autism and Bilingualism Study.
+**2019**: Organised Research party for participants of Autism and Bilingualism Study.

-2018: AMASE Research Podcast, _Invited guest speaker_.
+**2018**: AMASE Research Podcast, _Invited guest speaker_.

-2018: Autism and Bilingualism: _Invited blogpost for Bilingualism Matters_.
+**2018:** Autism and Bilingualism: _Invited blogpost for Bilingualism Matters_.

 ***